Eschatologue/CM_wiki/docs/spells/5th-level.md

 Divine beings aren't necessarily omniscient, so you might receive "unclear" as an answer if a question pertains to information that lies beyond the deity's knowledge.
 In a case where a one-word answer could be misleading or contrary to the deity's interests, the DM might offer a short phrase as an answer instead.

-If you cast the spell two or more times before finishing your next long rest, there is a cumulative 25 percent chance for each casting after the first that you get no answer.
+If you cast the spell two or more times before finishing your next Long Rest, there is a cumulative 25 percent chance for each casting after the first that you get no answer.
 The DM makes this roll in secret.

 ### Commune with Nature
 *5th-level Divination (ritual)*